Great Sandwich. Lousy Washrooms.

 A widespread problem in QSR

 Dirt is not discriminating but your customers are.
 And there lies the problem.
-When I say ‘I” have a bone to pick, I really mean “We”.
-I am your neighbor, your co-workers, your friends.
-It’s you, me and all of us.
-It’s your customers.
-We use these washrooms and what do we think of you?
+When we say “we have a bone to pick”, we actually speak for everybody.
+We speak for your neighbors, your family, your friends.
+Everybody who uses these washrooms is left thinking:

 Gaining visibility into your sites also makes them accountable